Questions That Graduates Should Expect At Job Interviews

 “What did you do at university?”

-As a graduate, you can expect a lot of your interview time to be focussed on what you did at university.
-The best way to answer this is to give a brief overview on the types of modules you did and what your results were.
-By answering in this manner you will give yourself time to regroup before being asked more specific questions about what you enjoyed, the most useful things you learned, and what skills you came away from your course with.
+As a graduate, you can expect a lot of your interview time to be focused on what you did at university.
+The best way to answer this is to give a brief overview of the types of modules you did and what your results were.
+By answering in this manner, you will give yourself time to regroup before being asked more specific questions about what you enjoyed, the most useful things you learned, and what skills you came away from your course.
 If you answer in one big block, you’re likely to lose the interest of the interviewer as well as confusing yourself!

 “What relevant experience do you have?”

 Even with a degree, a prospective employer will still want to know whether you have the skills needed to do the job properly.
 You don’t have to be a pro in every area, but you can demonstrate your knowledge and let them know your particular areas of strength.
-If the job requires experience of communication skills, think about any part time jobs, voluntary positions or work experience you’ve had.
+If the job requires experience with communication skills, think about any part-time jobs, voluntary positions, or work experience you’ve had.
 Talk about what you did there and it should help to make you a good candidate.
 If you don’t think you have enough experience, now is the time to do a few unpaid hours with local companies so you have something of note to put on your CV.

 “What do you want to be doing in five years’ time?”